telefonicaid/fiware-orion/doc/manuals/orion-api.md

 #### Replace all entity attributes `PUT /v2/entities/{entityId}/attrs`

-New entity attributes in the payload are added to the entity.The attributes previously existing in the entity are removed and replaced by the ones in the request.
+New entity attributes in the payload are added to the entity.
+The attributes previously existing in the entity are removed and replaced by the ones in the request.

 _**Request URL parameters**_